I7-Examples/When-in-Rome-2/docs/source.txt

 	say "Throwing caution to the wind, you turn on the propulsion unit while it is still in your possession.

 The last thing you feel is a searing blast against your midriff...";
-	end the game in death.
+	end the story saying "You have died".

 Instead of switching on the propulsion unit when the propulsion unit is in a container:
 	say "It turns out that firing a propulsion unit which is inside [a holder of the propulsion unit] is not a good idea, and in fact produces a deadly explosion...";
-	end the game in death.
+	end the story saying "You have died".

 Instead of switching on the propulsion unit when the propulsion unit is not stuck to the egg:
 	say "You turn on the propulsion unit, which -- lacking the steadying influence and guidance system of the egg pod -- flies around the room like a punctured balloon; crashes through the plate glass window; and is last seen buzzing along over the tops of cars down on Fifth Avenue.

 It takes the boys from A. P. six minutes and twenty-seven seconds to turn up in your office and fire you.";
-	end the game saying "This terminates your A. P. contract"
+	end the story saying "This terminates your A. P. contract"

 Instead of switching on the propulsion unit when the propulsion unit is stuck to the egg and the creature lies outside the egg:
 	say "The propulsion unit lifts the egg off and guides it safely through the window, which automatically opens to allow for the departure.
 It's a thing of beauty, really.